Skip to navigation Skip to content

 The Resources page contains:

-- fee calculation worksheets for manual calculation of residential care fees, and
+• fee calculation worksheets for manual calculation of residential aged care fees, and

-- links to Department of Health and Aged Care’s Schedule of Fees and Charges for home care and residential care - Pre and Post 1 July 2014 assessment schemes
+• links to Department of Health, Disability and Ageing's Schedule of Fees and Charges for Residential and Home Care Recipients - Pre and Post 1 July 2014 assessment schemes

-Determining when an application for a calculation of your cost of care is required for residential care - post 1 July 2014
+Determining when an application for a calculation of your cost of care is required for residential aged care - post 1 July 2014 and post 1 November 2025 assessment schemes

-When is an online Aged Care Calculation of your cost of care form or a Residential Aged Care – Calculation of your cost of care (SA457) form required?
+When is an online Aged Care Calculation of your cost of care application or a Residential Aged Care – Calculation of your cost of care (SA457) form required?

 An online application or the SA457 must be lodged for care recipients who:

-- receive a Centrelink non-means tested income support payment
+• receive a Centrelink non-means tested income support payment.
+Examples include:

-When is an online Aged Care Calculation of your cost of care form or a Residential Aged Care Property details for Centrelink and DVA customers (SA485) form (online or paper form) required?
+When is an online Aged Care Calculation of your cost of care application or a Residential Aged Care Property details for Centrelink and DVA customers (SA485) form (online or paper form) required?

 For care recipients who receive a Centrelink or DVA means tested income support payment:

-- for non-home owners, the means assessment will complete automatically
+• for non-homeowners, the means assessment completes automatically

-- for home owners, principal home details will need to be provided verbally or via an SA485
+• for homeowners, principal home details need to be provided verbally or via an SA485

-- an automatic means assessment cannot be triggered and needs to be undertaken verbally or by completing the online application, or an SA485 form
+• an automatic means assessment cannot be triggered.
+This needs to be undertaken verbally or by completing the online application, or an SA485 form

-When is an online Aged Care Calculation of your cost of care form, SA457 or SA485 (online or paper form) not required?
+When is an online Aged Care Calculation of your cost of care application, SA457 or SA485 paper form not required?

-An online application, the SA457 or the SA485 is not required for care recipients who receive:
+An online application, SA457 or SA485 is not required for care recipients who receive:

-Residential care means assessment - pre 1 July 2014 schemes
+Residential aged care means assessment - pre 1 July 2014 schemes

 Prior to 1 July 2014, a means assessment was known as a Residential Care Assessment (RCA).
 The RCA covered 2 different types of assessment: